arm61/pylj/docs/source/visualisation.rst

 A viewer is a grid of panes.
 A pane draws one quantity into one matplotlib axes and has two methods: :code:`setup(ax, system)` creates the line and labels once, and :code:`update(ax, system)` pushes the current state of the system into that line.
 The panes that exist are :code:`CellPane`, :code:`EnergyPane`, :code:`TemperaturePane`, :code:`PressurePane`, :code:`ForcePane`, :code:`MSDPane`, :code:`RDFPane`, :code:`ScatteringPane`, :code:`MaxwellBoltzmannPane` and :code:`CustomPane`.

 Panes that plot a quantity against time read it from the sample arrays on the :code:`System` object, which the :code:`md.sample` and :code:`mc.sample` functions fill.
 Each call records the current step in :code:`step_sample`, so a loop may sample as often or as rarely as it likes.
+The time axes are derived from :code:`step_sample`, so the loop is responsible for advancing :code:`system.step` and :code:`system.time` on every iteration, as the example notebooks do.

 building your own viewer
 ------------------------